broadinstitute/adapt-analysis/design-analyses/cross-validation/README.txt

   2) `./compile_coverages.sh`
         - This reads the coverage values above -- one per target in each design -- and summarizes them into a distribution of coverage values.

+Plot a distribution of coverage values:
+  3) `./make_plots.sh`
+        - This plots the distribution of coverage values summarized above.